 Check with your Division before drafting a return to play protocol as your Division may have received specific directives from the government regarding return to play.

-The Sport Medicine Advisory Committee continues to provide regular updates, which include some guidance on return to play.
+In addition, the Sport Medicine Advisory Committee continues to provide regular updates, which include some guidance on return to play.

 Biathlon Canada COVID-19 Related News & Updates